Biochemical Genetic Testing

 There are hundreds of enzyme problems that can be studied in humans.
 If a problem is found with an enzyme, then DNA testing of the gene can be done.
 However, the approach to testing will depend on the disorder.
 For example, mutations in the gene that causes Tay-Sachs disease can be studied.
 Although DNA mutation testing is available, the current methods don’t find all possible mutations.
 Lab tests can be done to check for the enzymes that are lacking in people that have Tay-Sachs disease.
 More cases can be found using lab tests than through DNA testing alone.
 Biochemical genetic studies may be done from a blood or urine sample, spinal fluid, or other tissue sample.

 Newborn screening is done around 24-48 hours after birth.
-It also involves biochemical testing for various health problems that can be caught early and treated before the child becomes sick.
+It also involves biochemical testing for various health problems that can be found early and treated before the child becomes sick.